Depression Counselling SG

 If you have atypical depression, you may notice a temporary improvement in your mood, especially in response to positive events that may happen in your life.

 Since the type is quite uncommon and has unique symptoms, it may be challenging to diagnose.
-However, TYHO Therapists in Singapore can help you cope with the symptoms.
+However, TYHO Therapists in Singapore can help you cope with the symptoms through depression therapy.

 Common signs of atypical depression include increased appetite or weight gain, excessive sleeping, and a heavy, leaden feeling in the arms and legs.

-Note: At TYHO, we use the term ‘Therapists’ to collectively refer to counsellors, psychologists, and psychotherapists.
+Note: At TYHO, we use the term ‘Therapists’ for all our mental health professionals.

 Benefits of Depression Counselling in Singapore